last updated: February 2026

 So, this is it!
 Hope you found this Banff itinerary a great source of inspiration for your winter travels in one of Canada’s most famous regions.
 If you have read any of my other Banff blog posts, you probably know already that this was a trip full of wow moments and lots of fun in the snow.
 We can’t wait to go back and explore more!
 If you are planning your own Canadian adventure and need more information, don’t hesitate to post your questions in the comments section below.

-This is not a sponsored post & I am not affiliated with any of the hotels, restaurants or organisations mentioned.
+This is not a sponsored post and I am not affiliated with any of the businesses or organisations mentioned.

 A DEEP DIVE INTO CANADA